-These are for the person who wants the quick fix.
+Finally capsule or pod machines are for the person who wants the quick fix.
 These machines are convenient, untechnical, and easy to use.
 The process is as simple as inserting the capsule, pushing a button, and enjoying the espresso that comes out.
 However, the coffee enthusiast may find the coffee lacks depth and there is little possibility for development.
 Also, while various companies such as Nespresso now have environmentally responsible disposable options, an awful lot of these pods do end up in landfills.
 Capsule machines are similar to Super-Automatics in that the real advantage of these machines are convenience and consistency.
 If you are looking for the best espresso machine under 200 you may find a capsule machine is a good option as they tend to be quite affordable and you generally get a high-quality machine.
 There is also no need to invest in a grinder if you opt for one of these machines.
 The downside is that they are more expensive to run in the long run, with a higher cost per cup of coffee.

 Pods: These are discs of coffee compressed between 2 layers of filter paper- they vaguely look like a tea bag.
 Some machines allow you to use both ground coffee or pods.

 Capsules: These are made from aluminum or plastic with a foil top and contain a sealed dose of coffee.
 A capsule allows the coffee to stay fresh for up to 9 months.

 To find the perfect espresso machine for you, you need to know what you are looking for.
-So with that in mind, here are a few considerations to help you figure which type of machine might be your next step on your coffee journey.
+So with that in mind, here are a few considerations to help you figure out which type of machine might be your next step on your coffee journey.